MacJar/masz-pan/README.md

 npm install
 ```

+3. Set up your environment variables.
+Copy `.env.example` to `.env` and fill in your Supabase credentials.

-3. Run the development server:
+4. Run the development server:

 ```bash
 npm run dev
 ```

-4. Build for production:
+5. Build for production:

 ```bash
 npm run build